-The government is making it mandatory for companies to market subsidised fertilisers under „Bharat‟ brand.
-This is being done as part of the “One Nation, One Fertiliser‟ (ONOF) scheme of the Fertiliser and Chemicals Ministry with an aim to prevent criss-cross movement of fertilisers and reduce high freight subsidy.
+The government is making it mandatory for companies to market subsidised fertilizers under „Bharat‟ brand.
+This is being done as part of the “One Nation, One Fertilizer‟ (ONOF) scheme of the Fertilizer and Chemicals Ministry with an aim to prevent criss-cross movement of fertilizers and reduce high freight subsidy.

 What is PMBJP ?

 Businesses are only allowed to display their name, trademark, logo, and other crucial product information on one-third of their bags under the “One Nation One Fertilizer” programme.
-To all fertiliser companies, state trade organisations, and fertiliser marketing institutions, urea, di-ammonium phosphate (DAP), muriate of potash (MOP), and nitrogen phosphorus potassium (NPK) are all sold under the same brand name, Bharat Urea, Bharat DAP, Bharat MOP, and Bharat NPK, respectively
+To all fertilizer companies, state trade organisations, and fertilizer marketing institutions, urea, di-ammonium phosphate (DAP), muriate of potash (MOP), and nitrogen phosphorus potassium (NPK) are all sold under the same brand name, Bharat Urea fertilizer, Bharat DAP, Bharat MOP fertilizer, and Bharat NPK fertilizer, respectively

 The Key Benefits With The Roll-out of BHARAT Brand Fertilizer